JowoScript/JowoScript/README.md

 </ol>
 </div>

-### Legal Rights of Technology Creators and Laws against violators of the Legal Rights of Technology Creators (if you buy and if you don't buy, just watch because the real stuff and fake stuff is different)
+### Legal Rights of Technology Creators and Laws against violators of the Legal Rights of Technology Creators
 <div align="justify">
 <ol>
 <li>Will deal with the laws in force in the country where you live or jail the future</li>